 Certificate of Currency – A certificate of currency contains important information about your strata property insurance coverage, including confirmation that the policy is current, the sums insured, the policy type and policy date.
 You may need a certificate of currency if you apply for, or refinance your mortgage.
 Your strata provider can assist you in obtaining a copy of the certificate of currency for any of these reasons.

-Certificate of Title – certificate of title is a legal document that verifies ownership of a property.
+Certificate of Title – A certificate of title is a legal document that verifies ownership of a property.
 Where applicable, it includes associated restrictions, mortgages, or encumbrances.

 Community Association – Community association is land registered under The NSW Community Land Development Act 1989.
 It is a subdivision of association property and private lots.